endropie/mcp-setup/README.md

 ## Environment Variables

-The framework supports the following environment variables for configuration:
+The setup supports the following environment variables for configuration:

 | Variable              | Description                                           | Default     |
 |-----------------------|-------------------------------------------------------|-------------|